YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 Text Addon
 ``````````

-The Text Addon provides accessors so that that controller can access resources of type ``text``.
+The Text Addon provides accessors so that the controller can access resources of type ``text``.
+You could use this example addon as a model for writing an addon that allows a controller
+to access other resource types such as ``xml`` or ``yaml``.

 ``addons/ac/text.server.js``